TabbyML/tabby/README.md

 Here are some scenarios where this project could be used:

-* You want to accelarate standard translation models for production usage, especially on CPUs.
+* You want to accelarate Transformer models for production usage, especially on CPUs.
-* You need to embed translation models in an existing C++ application without adding large dependencies.
+* You need to embed models in an existing C++ application without adding large dependencies.
 * Your application requires custom threading and memory usage control.
 * You want to reduce the model size on disk and/or memory.